Trevor D. Ruiz

 • K. G. Chan (2024).
 Using plankton eDNA to estimate whale abundances off the California coast: data integration and statistical modeling.
 California Polytechnic State University. [thesis]

-• L. Umsted, J. Liu, P. Trujillo, E. Burrell, L. B. Lancheros, T. D. Ruiz, E. Noi, E. Zhou, S. Dodge (2023).
+• L. Umsted, J. Liu, P. Trujillo, E. Burrell (2023).
 Understanding and modeling human mobility response to California wildfires.
-Proceedings of 29th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (SIGKDD’23) [abstract]
+29th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (SIGKDD’23).
+Poster presentation. [abstract]

-• M. Gupta, A. Adams, E. Satterthwaite, T. D. Ruiz (2022).
+• M. Gupta, A. Adams (2022).
 A scrollytelling primer on hypoxia: developing a data storytelling tool to communicate ocean observing data to California citizens.
 CalCOFI Conference 2022: Innovative Techniques and Novel Applications of Time Series Data to Marine Resource Management.
-Contributed presentation. [scrollytelling project]
+Contributed talk. [scrollytelling project]